awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 The configuration for this scenario includes a virtual private cloud \(VPC\) with a single private subnet, and a virtual private gateway to enable communication with your own network over an IPsec VPN tunnel\.
 There is no internet gateway to enable communication over the internet\.
 We recommend this scenario if you want to extend your network into [the cloud](https://aws.amazon.com/what-is-cloud-computing/) using Amazon's infrastructure without exposing your network to the internet\.

 This scenario can also be optionally configured for IPv6\.
 Instances launched into the subnet can receive IPv6 addresses\.
 We do not support IPv6 communication over a AWS Site\-to\-Site VPN connection on a virtual private gateway; however, instances in the VPC can communicate with each other via IPv6\.
-For more information about IPv4 and IPv6 addressing, see [IP addressing](how-it-works.md#vpc-ip-addressing)\.
+For more information about IPv4 and IPv6 addressing, see [IP addressing for your VPCs and subnets](vpc-ip-addressing.md)\.

 For information about managing your EC2 instance software, see [Managing software on your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-software.html) in the *Amazon EC2 User Guide for Linux Instances*\.